-- They may also be used commercially as a patching material on roads, ramps, bridges, parking lots, and sidewalks.
+- They are also used commercially as patching material on roads, ramps, bridges, parking lots, and sidewalks.
 Residential applications include patching for private roads, driveways, and paths.

-- They may be turned into ground cover.
+- Recycled asphalt shingles may be turned into ground cover.

 - They can be utilized to create new asphalt shingles for roofing purposes.

-- They can be broken down to produce fuel oil.
+- Shingles might be broken down to produce fuel oil.

 - Ground-up shingles can play a role in controlling dust and erosion at construction sites or on unpaved roads.